Emergency Lighting: The Definitive Guide

 Conclusion

 Emergency lighting is a necessary component of modern building design.
-Everything from natural disasters to unexpected power outages can result in panic.
+Panic can result from everything from natural disasters to unexpected power outages.
 Emergency escape lighting calms the occupants and provides safe passage to an emergency exit door.

 Countries worldwide see emergency and safety lighting systems as a crucial part of the infrastructure.
 Hence, strict laws have been enacted to ensure building owners implement best lighting practices in their hotels, malls, apartments, etc.